bennadel/ColdFusion-JRegEx/README.md

 keyed based on the index of the captured group, within the pattern, with the `0` key containing the entire match text.

+### `jreMatchFirst( targetText, patternText )` :: string

+This takes the given Java Regular Expression pattern and returns the first match of it that can be found within the given target text.
+If no match is found, the empty string is returned.

 ### `jreReplace( targetText, patternText, operator )` :: string

 This iterates over each match of the given Java Regular Expression pattern found within